10 patchwork ideas to inspire you!

 It's still there, just muted.

-Here we've graded the Oklahoma Twister fabrics from a light pink in the center pinwheel out to a darker orangey-red—perfect for hand-dyed fabrics or some of those ombre fabrics on the market these days.
+Here we've graded the Oklahoma Twister fabrics from a light pink in the center of the pinwheel out to a darker orangey-red.
+This is perfect for hand-dyed fabrics or some of those ombres on the market today.

 ...the movement's BACK!